-Having frank, honest discussions about erectile dysfunction isn’t something many men or women feel comfortable doing with one another—or even their doctors.
+Having frank, honest discussions about erectile dysfunction isn't something many people feel comfortable doing with one another—or even their doctors.
 Certainly, not in the same way we might discuss other medical conditions, such as heart disease or diabetes.

-Sure, we’ve all encountered ED commercials on television, many of which use flowery euphemisms that (whether intentional or not) make light of a serious topic.
-But those commercials don’t typically get people talking in constructive ways.
+Sure, we've all encountered ED commercials on television, many of which use flowery euphemisms that make light of a serious topic.
+But those commercials don't typically get people talking in constructive ways.

 But before we get to that, let's review some basic ED facts…

-According to the National Institute of Diabetes and Digestive and Kidney Diseases, “Researchers estimate that ED affects as many as 30 million men in the United States.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, ED affects as many as 30 million men in the United States.
 While the likelihood of ED increases with age, the aging process does not cause ED.
 For example, ED occurs in…

 - About 12 percent of men younger than 60